metomi/rose/sphinx/tutorial/rose/furthertopics/date-time-manipulation.rst

 The path is then made available as the ``ROSE_DATACPT1H`` environment variable.

 ..
-TODO - Write a short practical using ROSE_DATAC and rose-date.
+TODO - Write a short practical using ROSE_DATAC and isodatetime.